 Kristopher Raos (b.
-1987, Bakersfield, California) is a self-taught artist based in Los Angeles.
+1987, Bakersfield) is an artist based in Los Angeles.
 His work functions as a clairvoyant lens on the overlooked and discarded—reframing everyday detritus such as logos, street signage, commercial iconography, and urban fragments with painterly precision and sculptural invention.
 Through large- and small-scale paintings, sculptures, and drawings, Raos evokes a quiet nostalgia for the material culture of both personal memory and mass production.

 Employing shaped canvases, meticulous brushwork, and a minimalist vocabulary of form, color, and surface, Raos navigates a space that resists straightforward figuration, representation, or abstraction.
 Instead, he embraces a poetic bricolage—where reproduction is deliberately imperfect and mimetic realism is subverted.
 His works offer “snatches of everyday life” that are abbreviated and recontextualized, distilling moments into objects that hum with ambiguity and allure.
 These paintings do not seek to represent reality but to reinterpret it, creating tension between presence and illusion, between what is seen and what slips away.

 Raos’s practice began in graffiti and transitioned to studio painting in 2011.
 Influenced by hard-edge painting and West Coast modernist aesthetics, his work is grounded in the visual strategies of concrete poetry and abstraction.
-Raised between Bakersfield and Mexico City, his formative years were marked by solitude, rich visual environments, and an early fascination with material culture—elements that continue to inform his practice.
+Raised between Bakersfield and Mexico City, Raos’s formative years fostered an early sensitivity to material culture, solitude, and surface—threads that continue to shape his practice today.

 kristopherraos@gmail.com